esl-epfl/x-heep/Debug.md

 Connect the HS2 cable to the FPGA.

-If you execute `lsubs`, you should see something like:
+If you execute `lsusb`, you should see something like:

 ```
 Bus 001 Device 004: ID 0403:6014 Future Technology Devices International, Ltd FT232H Single HS USB-UART/FIFO IC